Public API¶

 |

-If azure-identity or azure-keyvault-secrets is not installed |
+If azure-identity or azure-keyvault-secrets is not installed (only when provider is None) |

 Source code in src/envresolve/api.py